Radiation Oncology Residency

 Forty-one of the 48 months of residency will be spent in required core clinical rotations.
 The remaining months will be used for elective time and laboratory or clinical research.
 Six months of dedicated research time will be approved for third year residents who are interested in laboratory or clinical research.

-Teaching is carried out through didactic lectures, clinics and numerous teaching conferences, with emphasis on patient care, under the supervision of full-time staff.
+Teaching is carried out through didactic lectures, clinics and numerous teaching conferences, with emphasis on patient care, under the supervision of full-time faculty.
 Elective time is spent in related oncological specialties to promote the multidisciplinary concept of managing cancer patients.
-The department enjoys state-of-the-art equipment and operates several sites both on and off- campus, which include a main facility in the Gudelsky Tower of the University of Maryland Medical Center, Central Maryland Radiation Oncology Center in Columbia, MD, Kaufman Cancer Center at Upper Chesapeake Health in Bel Air, MD and the Tate Center at Baltimore Washington Medical Center in Glen Burnie, MD.
+The department enjoys state-of-the-art equipment and operates several sites both on and off- campus, which include a main facility in the Gudelsky Tower of the University of Maryland Medical Center (UMMC), the Maryland Proton Treatment Center (MPTC) in downtown Baltimore, the Central Maryland Radiation Oncology Center in Columbia, the Upper Chesapeake Health Patricia D. and M. Scot Kaufman Cancer Center at Upper Chesapeake Health in Bel Air, the Tate Cancer Center at Baltimore Washington Medical Center in Glen Burnie, and the Requard Radiation Oncology Center in the Cancer Center at University of Maryland Shore Regional Health in Easton.

 - Attending lectures